Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/python_testing_exercise.md

 ## Step 4 - Writing unit tests using unittest

-- The unit tests written in the previous step can be modified to be run with unittest.
+- You will now modify the unit tests written in the previous section to be run with unittest.
+This will be done in the same file `tests/unit/test_diffusion2d_functions.py`.
 - Start by creating a class `TestDiffusion2D` which is derived from the class `unittest.TestCase`.
-- Migrate all the tests inside the class and change them to be member functions of the class.
+Migrate all the tests inside the class and change them to be member functions of the class.
+Note that the parameter `self` needs to be used in the input parameters of all member functions and also while defining and using member variables.
 - The tests themselves will not change, the same functions will be tested in the same way, just with the `unittest` framework.
+- Identify the common parts of all the tests and transfer the functionality to the function `setUp`.
+One example of this is the definition of the object of class `SolveDiffusion2D`.
 - The main change is in the assertion statements.
 Change the assertion statements to the format as required by `unittest`.
 Refer to the lecture demo for an example on how to do this.
 - Using the same logic as in the previous step, intentionally break the tests to make sure that the tests are constructed correctly.
 - **Important step**: A failing test in unittest will produce an output log in the terminal.
 Copy this output log in a code block in the README file under the section *unittest log*.
 This log output will be part of the submission and hence is important.